-We’re just from the launch of Zimbabwe’s first nationwide broadband service by Econet at an elegant dinner at the Crowne Plaza in Harare this evening.
-The launch was attended was attended by cabinet ministers, ambassadors and POTRAZ officials.
+We’re just from the launch of Zimbabwe’s first nationwide broadband service by Econet at an elegant dinner at Crowne Plaza in Harare this evening.
+The launch was attended by cabinet ministers, ambassadors and POTRAZ officials.

-Econet revealed today that the network cost about a $100 million US dollars to build, and currently covers the country’s major cities.
+Econet revealed today that the network cost about US$100 million to build, and currently covers the country’s major cities.
 The data network is based on UMTS (3G), GPRS and WiMax technologies, and is linked together by a fibre optic transmission system, with satellite back-up.

 Econet Wireless CEO, Mr Douglas Mboweni, said today that Econet Broadband was the most ambitious project undertaken by the mobile operator since its launch on 10 July 1998.
 He added that broadband would play a pivotal role in the reconstruction of Zimbabwe’s economy.